 What’s Vegetarian at Skyline Chili?
 (Updated for 2026)

-Skyline Chili is the Cincinnati-born, Greek-American chain that turned a sweet-and-savory chili over spaghetti into a regional institution.
-The menu is built around meat chili — but the chain has run a dedicated black-beans-and-rice vegetarian lineup for decades, which makes it more vegetarian-friendly than its name suggests.
-This 2026 guide walks through what’s vegetarian at Skyline Chili, what’s reasonably vegan, and how to customize an order so it works for you.
+Looking for Skyline Chili vegetarian options?
+Here’s the full list.
+Skyline Chili is the Cincinnati-born, Greek-American chain that turned sweet-and-savory chili over spaghetti into a regional institution.
+The menu centers on meat chili.
+But the chain has run a dedicated black-beans-and-rice vegetarian lineup for decades, so it’s friendlier to meat-free eaters than the name suggests.
+This 2026 guide covers what’s vegetarian at Skyline Chili, what’s reasonably vegan, and how to build an order that works for you.

 A Quick Look at Skyline Chili

-Skyline Chili was founded on October 8, 1949, by Nicholas Lambrinides, a Greek immigrant from Kastoria who settled in Cincinnati.
-The original restaurant opened at 3822 Glenway Avenue in the city’s Price Hill neighborhood and was named for the Cincinnati skyline visible from inside.
-The Lambrinides family’s secret-recipe chili — a Mediterranean-spiced, slightly sweet sauce served over spaghetti or on hot dogs — became the template for what is now known as Cincinnati-style chili.
+Skyline Chili opened on October 8, 1949.
+Nicholas Lambrinides, a Greek immigrant from Kastoria, founded it in Cincinnati.
+The first restaurant sat at 3822 Glenway Avenue in the Price Hill neighborhood, and the family named it for the Cincinnati skyline you could see from inside.
+Their secret-recipe chili — a Mediterranean-spiced, slightly sweet sauce served over spaghetti or on hot dogs — set the template for Cincinnati-style chili.

 • 1949: Nicholas Lambrinides opens the first Skyline Chili in Cincinnati’s Price Hill neighborhood.

-• 1953: Second location opens, marking the beginning of the chain’s expansion.
+• 1953: A second location opens, and the chain’s expansion begins.

 • 1960s onward: Steady growth across Greater Cincinnati and into Ohio, Kentucky, Indiana, and Florida.

-• 2007: The Skyline board purchased a majority stake back from Prudential Capital Group.
+• 2007: The Skyline board buys a majority stake back from Prudential Capital Group.

-• 2021: Approximately 160 Skyline Chili locations operating, primarily in Ohio, Kentucky, Indiana, and Florida.
+• 2021: Roughly 160 Skyline Chili locations operate, mostly in Ohio, Kentucky, Indiana, and Florida.

-The signature chili recipe is famously kept under lock and key — and it is meat-based — so vegetarians won’t be eating the original Skyline chili.
-The good news is that Skyline has long offered a parallel black beans and rice mix that can be substituted into nearly every signature dish, which is what makes the chain workable for plant-based eaters.
+The signature chili recipe stays under lock and key, and it’s meat-based, so vegetarians won’t eat the original Skyline chili.
+Here’s the good news.
+Skyline has long offered a parallel black beans and rice mix.
+You can swap it into nearly every signature dish, and that’s what makes the chain work for plant-based eaters.

 Skyline Chili Vegetarian and Vegan Options at a Glance